+Dropping a tail is an effective defense mechanism for lizards.
 Animals have unique defense mechanisms when they sense they’re in danger.
-Texas horned lizards can squirt blood from their eyes up to five feet.
+For example, texas horned lizards can squirt blood from their eyes up to five feet.
 Hairy frogs can crack their toe bones and push them through their skin to create makeshift claws.
 Sea cucumbers can expel toxic-chemical-containing internal organs out of their anus and then grow them back.

 While tail dropping is much less gruesome and creepy than the aforementioned defense mechanisms, it’s something many reptiles can do.
 For example, most lizards can drop their tails, and some can even regrow them.